 Appeals of examination results are permitted for students who "Fail" a core course only.
+Non-core courses are not eligible for appeal.
 Remark requests must be made within three business days after the examination results are released, and may be subject to a fee.

-It is possible that remarks results will not be available before the next course begins.
-In this event and where one course is a prerequisite for a subsequent course, students may choose to enroll in and begin the next course.
-If the remark does not provide a change to a passing grade, students must leave the course.
+Remark results for the core courses will not be available before the next semester begins.
+In this event, and where a course is a prerequisite for a subsequent course, students may choose to enroll in and begin the next course.
+If the remark does not provide a change to a passing grade, students must leave the course and a provincial/regional administrative fee may apply.

 All examination responses are marked once.
 After the results are recorded, the constructed response questions are remarked for results falling within a set range of the course passing grade.
 Differences between the first and second marking are arbitrated by a third marker, ensuring fairness in marking the student responses around the course passing grade.
 For more detailed information on the appeal process, refer to the Appeal of Examination Results document located on D2L.